ndr2084/pytorch-rl-scheduler/README.md

 - [ ] Currently Pods are not being assigned to nodes.
 It needs to be determined whether:
   `~./example/pytorch-rl/rl_policy.py`  and/or
-  `~./pkg/simulator/plugin/rl_scheduler_score.go` are to blame. [failure_log.txt](https://github.com/ndr2084/pytorch-rl-scheduler/blob/main/failure_log.txt) logs the failed integration of implementing our MLP based scheduler on the cluster
+  `~./pkg/simulator/plugin/rl_scheduler_score.go` are to blame. [failure_log.txt](https://github.com/ndr2084/pytorch-rl-scheduler/blob/main/failure_log.txt) is a log of the failed integration of implementing our MLP based scheduler on the cluster.